BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Free templates

-By comparison to some other ecommerce and website building platforms, Shopify and BigCommerce provide quite a small selection of free themes — just 12 each.
+By comparison to some other ecommerce and website building platforms, Shopify and BigCommerce provide quite a small selection of free themes — just 24 and 12 free templates respectively.

 Shopify’s “Craft” theme